A Complete Guide To First-Time Homebuyer Grants In Canada

 RRSP Home Buyer’s Plan (HBP)

 The only time you don’t need to be a first-time home buyer to qualify for the HBP is if you have a disability or you’re helping a related person with a disability buy or build a home.
-The new home must be a better fit for the needs of the disabled person than their current home.
+The new home must better suit the disabled person’s needs than their current home.

 To be eligible for the HBP

-• You must be a resident of Canada when you withdraw funds from your RRSPs and up to the time a qualifying home is purchased or built.
+- You must be a resident of Canada when you withdraw funds from your RRSPs and until a qualifying home is purchased or built.

 See: What is the RRSP Home Buyers’ Plan (HBP)?